FinancialPapercode/TemASD/README.md

 dataset/blur contains a file with abnormal subgraphs `{name}-1.90.anomaly.txt` and an edge file `{name}-1.90.ungraph.txt`.

+### PlusTokenPonzi

+The PlusTokenPonzi dataset [5] is a real Ethereum blockchain transaction dataset involving money laundering activities from EthereumHeist.
+It includes detailed information such as transaction timestamps and amounts, service provider address labels, hierarchical levels of laundering addresses, etc. This is the first publicly available dataset with ground-truth data on money laundering.

+dataset/PlusTokenPonzi contains a file with abnormal subgraphs {name}-1.90.anomaly.txt and an edge file {name}-1.90.ungraph.txt

 ## Data preprocessing

-Following AntiBenford [2], transactions with values less than 1 unit are excluded during preprocessing.
-Since our goal is to discover anomalous subgraphs in temporal networks, we retain the timestamps associated with the transactions.
-The temporal graph is divided into multiple snapshots at equal time intervals, with a sequential relationship between these snapshots.
-For each time interval, we represent multiple transactions between two nodes as a single edge.
-Each edge is associated with both the transaction frequency and the financial distribution, which includes the probabilities of transaction amounts starting with each digit o.
-This forms the input graph for our analysis.
+Consistent with AntiBenford [2], transactions valued at less than 1 unit are excluded during preprocessing.
+The primary step involves constructing the graph.
+To represent multiple transactions between two nodes, we combine them into a single edge.
+Each edge is associated with the transaction frequency and the financial distribution, i.e., the probabilities of transaction amounts starting with a certain digit.
+This resulting input graph is used for our analysis.

-As the ETH datasets lack inherent anomaly labels, we use the advanced method proposed by [3] and [2] as a reference.
+The edge file requires pre-processing.
+The following steps need to be taken:

+- The pre-processing details are in /dataset/eth-2018jan/sum.py and /dataset/eth-2019jan/sum.py.

-## How to run the code for RADIO
+## How to run the code for  TempASD

 ```
-python run.py --dataset=eth-2019jan-time
+python run.py --dataset=eth-2019jan
 ```

 Main arguments:

 ```
---dataset [eth-2019jan-time,eth-2018jan-time,blur]: the dataset to run
+--dataset [eth-2019jan,eth-2018jan,blur]: the dataset to run
---n_layers: ego-net dimensions & number of GNN layers
+--n_layers: number of GNN layers
 --pred_size: total number of predicted anomaly subgraphs
---time_intervial: time interval of snapshots
 --agent_lr: the learning rate of Anomalous Subgraph Refinement
 ```